will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 \end{aligned}
 $$

-their order obviously matters for the final outcome, since they incur a semantic (read-write) dependency on each other.
+That is, a lost update is only a problem due to the read-write dependency that exists between the two transactions, which creates a serializability anomaly because if you execute two transactions with transformers as in the above example, the order of these transactions obviously matters for the final outcome, since they incur a semantic (read-write) dependency on each other.
 That is, if they both execute on the same data snapshot and are allowed to commit, the result will be semantically incorrect i.e. you really have "lost" one of the updates, since the outcome will be either $$x=1$$ or $$x=3$$, but not $$x=4$$ as it should be (assuming $$x=0$$ in the shared snapshot).

 Similarly, such an anomaly can also arise with a different dependency structure e.g.

 $$
 \begin{aligned}